 Known as ‘Golf’s Greatest Test’, Carnoustie, the venue of three outstanding golf courses, The Championship Course, The Burnside Course and The Buddon Links is a place where legends are born.
-Tom Watson won his first of 5 Open Championships here and Ben Hogan won his only Open Championship there.
-For golfers everywhere Carnoustie is a magical destination.
-It is considered to be the most challenging place to play golf anywhere.
-It is a personal challenge and tests every part of your game.
-That’s because it has been planned that way, the courses have been created and refined by some of the most iconic names in golf history to make the most of the dramatic natural elements in this incredible location.
+Tom Watson won his first of 5 Open Championships on the Championship Links and Ben Hogan won his only Open Championship there after practising on the nearby Panmure Golf Course.
+For golfers everywhere, Carnoustie is a magical destination.
+It is considered one of the most challenging places to play golf anywhere.
+Onsite is the Carnoustie Golf Hotel which overlooks the infamous golf links and provides ideal golfer lodging in the heart of Carnoustie.
+The three golf courses have been created and refined by some of the most iconic names in golf history to make the most of the dramatic natural elements in this incredible location.

 The Championship Course

 The Championship Course has hosted almost ten Open Championships, one Women’s British Open and two Seniors Open making it one of the very few to have done so in the UK.
 It is one of the three courses used for the annual Dunhill Links, the others being Kingsbarns and the Old Course in St Andrews and in 2018 The Open Championship returned to the course.
 In 2018, the Championship Course was voted Best Golf Course in Scotland over £100 by the general public, the second time it has won the award in the past three years.
 As one of the oldest courses in the world, Carnoustie Championship Course has been played by all the greatest golfing names.